 - Dark Feminine Light Feminine: Sophisticated, sexy Miranda and small, sweet Sylvie.

-- Gay Guy Seeks Popular Jock: Carl's crush on Paul, a popular lad on the football team.
+- Gay Guy Seeks Popular Jock: Carl has a crush on Paul, a popular lad on the football team.

 - Good Bad Girl: Miranda, who delights in flouting authority, drinking underage and ditching school, but does turn out to be a loyal friend to Sylvie and Carl.